Communication protocol: Text-based

-A text-based protocol or plain text protocol represents its content in human-readable format, often in plain text encoded in a machine-readable encoding such as ASCII or UTF-8, or in structured text-based formats such as Intel hex format, XML or JSON.
+A text-based protocol or plain text protocol represents its messages in human-readable format, often in plain text encoded in a machine-readable encoding such as ASCII or UTF-8, or in structured text-based formats such as Intel hex format, XML or JSON.

-The immediate human readability stands in contrast to native binary protocols which have inherent benefits for use in a computer environment (such as ease of mechanical parsing and improved bandwidth utilization).
+The immediate human readability stands in contrast with binary message representations, which have inherent benefits for use in a computer environment (such as ease of mechanical parsing and improved bandwidth utilization).

 Network applications have various methods of encapsulating data.
-One method very common with Internet protocols is a text oriented representation that transmits requests and responses as lines of ASCII text, terminated by a newline character (and usually a carriage return character).
-Examples of protocols that use plain, human-readable text for its commands are FTP (File Transfer Protocol), SMTP (Simple Mail Transfer Protocol), early versions of HTTP (Hypertext Transfer Protocol), and the finger protocol.
+One method very common with Internet protocols is a text-oriented message representation that transmits requests and responses as lines of ASCII text, terminated by a newline character (and usually a carriage return character).
+Examples of protocols that use plain, human-readable text for their commands are FTP (File Transfer Protocol), SMTP (Simple Mail Transfer Protocol), early versions of HTTP (Hypertext Transfer Protocol), and the finger protocol.

-Text-based protocols are typically optimized for human parsing and interpretation and are therefore suitable whenever human inspection of protocol contents is required, such as during debugging and during early protocol development design phases.
+Text-based message representations are typically easier for humans to inspect and interpret, and are therefore suitable whenever human inspection of protocol contents is required, such as during debugging and during early protocol development design phases.

 Binary

-A binary protocol utilizes all values of a byte, as opposed to a text-based protocol which only uses values corresponding to human-readable characters in ASCII encoding.
-Binary protocols are intended to be read by a machine rather than a human being.
+A binary protocol uses a message representation that may utilize all values of a byte, as opposed to a text-based representation, which is limited to values corresponding to characters in a character encoding such as ASCII or UTF-8.
+Binary message representations are intended to be processed by machines rather than read directly by humans.
 Binary protocols have the advantage of terseness, which translates into speed of transmission and interpretation.

-Binary have been used in the normative documents describing modern standards like EbXML, HTTP/2, HTTP/3 and EDOC.
+Binary message representations have been used in modern standards such as EbXML, HTTP/2, HTTP/3, and EDOC.
 An interface in UML may also be considered a binary protocol.